AnuraagRath/QuantumComputingCourse/README.md

 <br/>

-> *A complete knowledge vault for mastering Quantum Computing — built as interconnected Markdown notes with deep mathematical explanations, designed for someone coming from a Machine Learning / Deep Learning background.*
+> *A complete knowledge vault for mastering Quantum Computing — built as interconnected Markdown notes with deep mathematical explanations, designed for someone coming from a Machine Learning / Deep Learning background.
+Inspired by the amazing IBM Qiskit notebook(now deprecated)*

 </div>